msaad02/chess-ai/README.md

+# Final-Project-AI-ML

-# Chess Bot
+Chess Bot GUI for user vs basic minimax bot.

-Side project chess bot.
-Imitation learning from lichess games, and reinforcement learning with self-play.
+Soon *should* be fairly good